NTBBloodbath/norgolith/README.md

 # norgolith

-The monolithic Norg static site generator built with Zig.
+The monolithic Norg static site generator built with Rust.
 Leverage the power of [tree-sitter] validation and [norg-pandoc] conversion to create stunning static sites from your Norg content.

 ## Build requirements

-- `pandoc`
-- Zig `0.12.0` (latest stable release)
+- Rust `>= 1.77` (latest stable release)

 ## Usage